kown7/pymergevcd/docs/homepage/reqdevsecops.md

 tags: [ reqdevsecops, devsecops, requirements ]
 ---

-# Summary

-A simple way to edit and track requirements in your repository.
-Export and import items using Excel sheets.
-Automatically create PDF documents from the stored specification items.

-Create close-out references that get invalidated as soon as the requirements change.

-See [Quick-Start](#quick-start) to just try it out.

 # Introduction

+Extend *DevOps* with *specifications documents* and automate as much as we can.

+* Keep the specifications documents and code synchronised
+    * Create close-out references that get invalidated as soon as the requirements change.
+* Automate the generation of documents[^4]
+    * Always up-to-date documents
+	* Document versioning is supported with git tags
+* Fail the CI-pipeline if requirements change

+Skip ahead to [Quick-Start](#quick-start) to try out the proof of concept implementation for yourself or see it in action for [pymergevcd](index.md).

+# Motivation

 Once upon a time people learned how to write software[^2].
 Then people started doing *frozen waterfall*[^3], which was never the idea.